 This policy will be reviewed every 3 years as a minimum.
-It is next due for review in November 2021
+It is next due for review in Summer term 2024

 Additionally, this policy will be reviewed and updated as appropriate on an ad hoc basis.
-If you have a question or suggestion about improving this policy, this should be addressed to The Vice Principal our mental health lead via email b.manning@tavistockcollege.org
+If you have a question or suggestion about improving this policy, this should be addressed to the Vice Principal via email j.buchanan@tavistockcollege.org